Sri Lanka, Democratic Socialist Republic of

 History of Medicine and Military Medicine

-According to the principal historical document Mahavamsa, written in the 6th century A.C.
+According to the principal historical document Mahavamsa, written in the 6th century, A.C.
 King pandukabhaya (4th century B.C) had hospitals (sivikasotthi Sala) built in various parts of the country.
-The oldest archeological evidence we have so far of a hospital is in the ruins of Mihintale.
+The oldest archaeological evidence we have so far of a hospital is in the ruins of Mihintale.

 Heinz E Müller-Dietz (Historia Hospitalium 1975) describes Mihintale Hospital as being perhaps the oldest in the world.

 The layout of the building and discovery of a medical through prove this.
-The plan of Mihintale hospital complex is such that thirty one rooms can be identified on a high platform.
+The plan of the Mihintale hospital complex is such that thirty-one rooms can be identified on a high platform.

-There are a number distinctive features in this hospital complex including consulting room, rooms for hot water baths, outer court, inner veranda court yard, Shrine room and room for medicinal bath.
+There are a number of distinctive features in this hospital complex including consulting room, rooms for hot water baths, outer court, inner veranda courtyard, Shrine room and room for a medicinal bath.

 Sri Lanka has had a chequered history of military campaigns extending over several centuries from ancient to modern times.
 The first military engagement in Sri Lanka's history is marked with the advent of Vijaya, a prince of North India who landed with his followers on the beaches of northwestern Sri Lanka around 543 B.C.
 Later the local population had to contend with waves of invasions from South India, which were followed by wars with the Portuguese, the Dutch and the British.